alebaato/xt_class_2018/README.md

   * ITCSS
 * Style your previously created teaser based on the chosen methods and document shortly why you chose those methods in a blog post here in VOX.

+## Lesson 3 - A tale of branches, pull-request and css preprocessors
+* create a new branch where to apply the next changes to your code and
+* create a pull-request to allow for code review by the other 2 members of the class
+* pick a CSS preprocessor and refactor your CSS to work with it
+  * gulp
+  * grunt
+  * webpack
+* generate CSS
+* minify CSS
+* extend the README.md to document how to run and build the project

 ## Built With
 * **[Normalize.css](https://necolas.github.io/normalize.css/)**<br/>